DragonMinded/sm2museca/readme.md

 # MÚSECA Chart Converter

-This utility defines a chart format similar to the StepMania chart format, and includes a chart converter that can convert a set of charts and an audio file to a format recognized by MÚSECA.
+This utility includes a chart converter that can convert a set of charts written in StepMania's .ssc file format and an audio file to a format recognized by MÚSECA.
 Additionally, it will generate metadata to copy-paste into the music database xml, or optionally update an xml file if provided.
 It is invoked similar to the following:

-    python3 sm2museca.py chart.mu 123
+    python3 ssc2museca.py chart.ssc 123

-In the above command, a chart for Novice, Advanced and Exhaust will be parsed out of ``chart.mu`` and metadata and a directory suitable for copying into MÚSECA's game data will be generated.
+In the above command, a chart for Novice (Green), Advanced (Yellow), and Exhaust (Red) will be parsed out of ``chart.ssc`` and metadata and a directory suitable for copying into MÚSECA's game data will be generated.
 The game will identify the entry as ID 123.
 Note that you will probably want to choose IDs that are not already taken in the music database xml unless you want to replace songs in the game instead of add songs to the game.
 By default, the converter will output the converted metadata, chart and audio files to the current directory.
 To specify a separate directory, use ``--directory some/dir``.
 To tell the converter to update an existing xml file instead of generating a copy-pastable chunk of xml, use ``--update-xml music-info.xml``.

+## About This Fork

+This fork is designed to be used in conjunction with [https://github.com/theKeithD/sm2museca](a fork of StepMania 5.2 that adds a new ``museca-single`` game mode).
+This mode defines a 16-lane single player mode, rather than a 16-lane double play mode like the ones offered by ``bm`` and ``techno``.

+_(Binaries to be provided soon)_

 ## Dependencies

 The following dependencies are required to run this conversion software:

-* ffmpeg - Used to convert various audio formats to the ADPCM format required by MÚSECA.
+- ffmpeg - Used to convert various audio formats to the ADPCM format required by MÚSECA.
-* sox - Used to create preview clips.
+- sox - Used to create preview clips.
-* python3 - The script assumes python 3.5 or better to operate.
+- python3 - The script assumes python 3.5 or better to operate.
-* MÚSECA cabinet - Obviously you'll need to have access to one of these to test and play songs.
+- MÚSECA cabinet - Obviously you'll need to have access to one of these to test and play songs.

 ## Caveats